A Quantum Leap You Didn't See Coming. IonQ is Transforming Technology! - YANoticias

 Healthcare Revolution: Are We Ready?

-Quantum computing could also revolutionize healthcare.
+Quantum computing could also revolutionise healthcare.
 Its ability to simulate molecular structures can accelerate drug discovery, potentially reducing the development time of new medications by years.
-Imagine individualized medicine becoming the standard, tailored to a person’s genetic makeup.
+Imagine individualised medicine becoming the standard, tailored to a person’s genetic makeup.

 The Controversies Surrounding Quantum Ethics